ajrichter7/gender-bias/genderbias/README.md

 ```
 genderbias -f ./example_letters/letterofRecW --detectors  Detector
 ```
-where you can specify the path to a file and multiple or one detector to run.
+where you can specify the path to a file and multiple or one detector to run, be sure to change Detector to a specific detector.

 2. You can run them on text in the terminal through using
 ```
 echo "insert text here" | genderbias --detector Detector
 ```
-and insert the text you want to eest and be sure to change Detector to a specific detector.
+and insert the text you want to test and be sure to change Detector to a specific detector.

 ### How to Write Detectors